Cantlay delivers another clutch moment to win FedEx Cup

 Cantlay started at 10-under par and finished at 21 under.

 “Patrick played great golf, and he was four shots ahead of me.
 And even though I might have been the better man over the week, he earned it,” Rahm said.
 “That up-and-down after missing from 17, the second shot from 18 to almost make it is even more impressive.

 “I think you can say he won this.”

 Rahm earned the $5 million consolation prize for finishing second in the FedEx Cup, while Na (67) picked up $4 million.
 Justin Thomas (70) birdied the last hole to finish fourth, which was worth $4 million.

 Cantlay started the postseason by saying he did not like the format of the Tour Championship with the staggered start depending on a players’ FedEx Cup position, and no official victory for the lowest score at the Tour Championship.

-Cantlay won for the fourth time this season — no one else won more than twice.
+Cantlay won for the fourth time this season, and no one else more than twice.
 One of those victories was the Memorial, where Rahm had a six-shot lead after 54 holes and had to withdraw because of a positive COVID-19 test result.

 Rahm won the Vardon Trophy for the lowest adjusted scoring average.